 Budding astronomers are able to lie back and revel in the star-studded skies of Kielder Water & Forest Park which, together with Northumberland National Park, has been awarded Europe’s largest Gold Tier Dark Sky Park by the International Dark Skies Association.
 (Find out more about Northumberland Dark Sky Park).

 George’s project ‘shaped’ up well – made up of another two pods, guests will be able to choose from viewing the forest inside the unusual circular shelter, heated by a wood burning stove, to relaxing in the square room with its innovative furniture they can pull from the walls to build themselves.

 Speaking about the Sky Den, George said: “We’ve never designed anything like it before.
 Its part tree house, part art installation and can offer a unique experience on a unique site.”

-Calvert Trust Kielder, where the Sky Den is located, is a charity which helps people with disabilities to achieve their potential through outdoor activities.
+Calvert Kielder, where the Sky Den is located, is a charity which helps people with disabilities to achieve their potential through outdoor activities.

-Peter Cockerill, Calvert Trust Chief Executive, said: “This innovative and accessible amazing space goes against the usual expectations of a tree house and realises our vision of people with disabilities sharing in life’s opportunities”.
+Peter Cockerill, Calvert Kielder Chief Executive, said: “This innovative and accessible amazing space goes against the usual expectations of a tree house and realises our vision of people with disabilities sharing in life’s opportunities”.